 Unfortunately, there is a range of information, both biased and unbiased, readily available to users who are worried about vaping injuries.

 Without a concise answer, many users are still left to question, “what is the true safety or harm of e-cigs?”, ” Are vapes actually safe?”, “What’s the truth about vaping and vape pens?”, & “Is E-Cigarette Regulation Really Working?”.

 In this article, we aim to present the truth about vaping and provide factual, trustworthy evidence that will inform you how safe vaping really is.

-While research on vaping and E-cigarettes is still underway, here we list some of the facts you should know.
+While research on vaping and E-cigarettes is ongoing, here are some facts you should know:

 Starting in 2016, the FDA began its first of several vaping interventions.

 Table created by the Public Health Law Center, originally published in their document.